Kambarata-1 Dam

 The Kambar-Ata Hydroelectric Power Plant (also known as Kambar-Ata 1 HPP) is a major hydroelectric dam under construction on the Naryn River in central Kyrgyzstan.
 When completed, it will be the largest facility in the Kambar-Ata cascade and one of the largest hydroelectric projects in Central Asia.

-Project overview

-The construction officially began on 8 June 2022, in a ceremony attended by President Sadyr Japarov, who stated the plant “will ensure energy security and independence of our country” and contribute significantly to national socio‑economic development.

-The dam is being built as a roller‑compacted concrete structure reaching 256 m in height, creating a reservoir of approximately 4.56 billion m³.
-The power plant will house four turbine units, totaling 1,860 MW installed capacity and projected to generate about 5.6 billion kWh annually.

 Construction and financing

 Preparatory works — including tunnel completion, road and bridge construction, build‑out of 110 kV and 110/6 kV substations, and a workers’ camp — progressed through late 2024 and into 2025, with technical and environmental studies underway.
 The dam’s technical-economic feasibility study recommends roller‑compacted concrete construction.

 Total project cost is estimated at $3.5–6 billion.
 Kyrgyzstan has allocated over $46 million for preparatory works; additional funding includes a $18.6 million World Bank grant and $13.6 million in IDA financing.
 A trilateral joint venture between Kyrgyzstan, Kazakhstan, and Uzbekistan has been signed, with a Coordination Donor Committee including the World Bank, ADB, EBRD, IDA, OPEC Fund, AIIB, and others.
 An intergovernmental roadmap was agreed in January 2025.